 Antibiotic medicines work well to treat pink eye caused by bacteria.
 These are most often given in the form of eye drops.
 Viral pink eye will go away on its own without antibiotics.
 Mild steroid eye drops may help ease discomfort.
 You can soothe your eyes by applying warm compresses.
 Press clean cloths soaked in warm water to your closed eyes.

 Widespread and common worldwide, particularly in warmer climates.

-You can greatly reduce the risk of getting conjunctivitis or spreading it to someone else by following some simple good-hygiene steps.
-Wash your hands often with soap and warm water.
-Wash them especially well before and after cleaning, or applying eye drops or ointment to, your infected eye.
+You can greatly reduce the risk of getting conjunctivitis or spreading it to someone else by following some simple good-hygiene steps, such as:

 In addition, if you have conjunctivitis, there are steps you can take to avoid re-infection once the infection goes away:

 - Throw away and replace any eye or face makeup you used while infected.